Ramesh Pokhriyal

-Ramesh Pokhriyal "Nishank" (born 15 July 1959), is an Indian politician who was appointed on 31 May 2019 to serve as Minister of Human Resource Development and as of July 2020, following the ministry's name change, his title was changed to Minister of Education.
+Ramesh Pokhriyal "Nishank" (born 15 July 1959) is an Indian politician from Bhartiya Janta Party.
+He served as the Human Resource Development Minister in the Union Government of India starting from 31 May 2019.
+The name of his ministry was changed to Education Ministry in July 2020, following the ministry's name change, his title was changed to Minister of Education.

-He represents the Haridwar Parliamentary constituency of Uttarakhand in the 17th Lok Sabha.
+He represented the Haridwar Parliamentary constituency of Uttarakhand in the 17th Lok Sabha.

 He was the 5th Chief Minister of Uttarakhand from 2009 to 2011.
-He was member of the 16th Lok Sabha and chairperson, Committee on Government Assurances.
+Due to corruption allegations he was asked to resign from his post by the BJP Central Leadership.

 Personal life

 Pokhriyal was born in Pinani village, Pauri Garhwal, Uttarakhand to Paramanand Pokhriyal and Vishambhari Devi.
 He received an M.A. degree from Hemwati Nandan Bahuguna Garhwal University.

 Pokhriyal married Kusum Kanta Pokhriyal on 7 May 1985, with whom he has three daughters.
-One of their daughters, Aarushi Nishank is a classical dancer.
+One of their daughters, Aarushi Nishank is a classical dancer, actress, producer and model.
 His wife died on 11 November 2012 in Dehradun at the age of 50.

 Political career

 Pokhriyal started his career as a teacher in Rashtriya Swayamsevak Sangh-affiliated Saraswati Shishu Mandir.
 He was first elected to public office in the erstwhile undivided Uttar Pradesh as a member of the Uttar Pradesh Legislative Assembly from Karnaprayag constituency in 1991, defeating a five-time Congress MLA.
 He was re-elected in 1993 and 1996 from the same constituency.
 In 1997 he was appointed to the position of Uttaranchal development minister.
-He was also Uttarakhand's chief minister (from 2009 to 2011) and served as a member of the Lok Sabha's 17th session and the chairman of the Assurance Committee.
-He is a representative of Haridwar constituency in the Lok Sabha.
-He was the member of the Legislative Assembly of Uttar Pradesh and Uttarakhand for five consecutive terms from 1991 to 2012.
-He was first elected for the Karnaprayag ward in 1991 and served for three consecutive terms.
-In 2014, he resigned from the Doiwala, and was elected for Haridwar in the Lok Sabha.
+He contested 2002 election from Thalisain and lost, but in 2007 election won the seat.
+He was also Uttarakhand's chief minister (from 2009 to 2011).
+In 2012 election he changed his seat to Doiwala and Won.
+In 2014 and 2019 election he won and represented as Haridwar MP and the chairman of the Assurance Committee.
+He was the member of the Legislative Assembly of Uttar Pradesh for three consecutive terms from 1991 to 2002 and member of the Legislative Assembly of Uttarakhand from 2007 to 2014 for two consecutive terms.
 On 30 May 2019, he was sworn in as Minister of Human Resource Development in the 2nd Modi Government.
-Following the ministry's name change to the Ministry of Education (India) in July 2020, he served under the title of Minister of Education, until being sacked amid a cabinet reshuffle in July 2021.
+Following the ministry's name change to the Ministry of Education (India) in July 2020, he served under the title of Minister of Education.

 Literary career

 Pokhriyal has written novels, stories and poems.
-He has authored 44 books in Hindi, some of which have been translated to English as well as other Indian languages.
+He has authored more than 100 books in Hindi, some of which have been translated to English as well as other Indian languages.
 Most of his books were published by two private publishers – Vani Prakashan and Diamond Books, and many were published between 2009 and 2011, when he was chief minister of Uttarakhand.